 Urban planning in a changing world: the twentieth century experience.
 Robert Freestone, ed.
 NY: Routledge, 2000.

 Urban planning, 1794-1918: an international anthology of articles, conference papers, and reports.
 John W. Reps, comp.
-Offers full-text primary source material for the study of how urban planning developed up to the end of World War I. Includes bibliographies and biographic information on authors.
+Primary source material for the study of how urban planning developed up to the end of World War I. Includes bibliographies and biographic information on authors.

 The Urban world.
 J. John Palen.
-7th ed.
-NY: McGraw-Hill, 2005.
+10th ed.
+NY: Oxford University Press, 2015.
 A readable international survey of urbanization.
 Bibliography.

 The American city: literary sources and documents.
 Graham Clarke, ed.
 3 vols.
 Robertsbridge, East Sussex: Helm Information, 1997.
 A useful compilation of original texts pertaining to the American city.
-Includes extensive bibliographies and an 11-page chronology (volume 1).
+Includes extensive bibliographies.

 American city planning since 1890; a history commemorating the fiftieth anniversary of the American Institute of Planners.
 Mel Scott.
 Berkeley: Univ. of California Pr., 1969.
 Includes a substantial bibliography and plans.

 The American planning tradition: culture and policy.
 Robert Fishman, ed.
 Washington, DC: Woodrow Wilson Center Pr., 2000.

 Architecture and town planning in colonial North America.
 James D. Kornwolf, with the assistance of Georgiana W. Kornwolf.
 3 vols.
 Baltimore: Johns Hopkins Univ.
 Press, 2002.
 Emphasis is architecture but includes descriptions and images of colonial town plans.

 The Birth of city planning in the United States, 1840-1917.
 Jon A. Peterson.
 Baltimore: Johns Hopkins University Press, 2003.